Dual SIM Card

 - Yes, but only one line can use data at a time.

-- If you’re on a call using a line that was not set to access data preferred line, you won’t be able to access that line’s data while on a call unless you enable “Data During Calls” (via Network & Internet settings on Google Pixel).
+- If you’re on a call using a line that was not set to access data preferred line, you won’t be able to access that line’s data while on a call unless you enable “Data During Calls” in your phone settings.

 - You can also access Wi-Fi on either line regardless of which line you have selected.